 Pros of CPU/GPU Crypto Mining

-- Too much technical knowledge not required
+- Too much technical knowledge is not required.

 Cons of Mining